SteeltoeOSS/Samples/Management/src/README.md

 ---

-### See the Official [Steeltoe Management Documentation](https://steeltoe.io/docs/steeltoe-management) for a more in-depth walkthrough of the samples and more detailed information
+### See the Official [Steeltoe Management Documentation](https://docs.steeltoe.io/api/v3/management/) for a more in-depth walkthrough of the samples and more detailed information.